-- This equipment must not be operated without proper guarding of all moving parts.
+- 1. This equipment must not be operated without proper guarding of all moving parts.
 While performing maintenance be sure remote power switches are locked off.
 See installation manual for recommended safety practices. - 2.
-Before starting: Check all setscrews for tightness and rotate wheel by hand to make sure it has not moved in transit.
+Before starting: Check all set screws for tightness and rotate impeller by hand to make sure it has not moved in transit.